lynndylanhurley/redux-auth/README.md

 # Extended Documentation

-Keep reading to learn more about what the API expects from this library, and to see diagrams on how it all fits together.
+Follow these links to learn more about what the API expects from this library, and to see diagrams on how it all fits together.
 All of this stuff happens automatically when using this library with the [devise token auth gem][dta], but this information will be useful if you need to implement your own API.

 * [Signing In With Email](https://github.com/lynndylanhurley/redux-auth/blob/master/docs/api-expectations/email-sign-in.md)
 * [Signing In With OAuth](https://github.com/lynndylanhurley/redux-auth/blob/master/docs/api-expectations/oauth-sign-in.md)